karakays/cka/README.md

 Deployment strategies
 1. recreate
     - stop current release. deploy new release at once. causes down-time.
 2. rolling update
     - deploy releases at controlled rate. zero downtime.

 A deployment is considered updated if pod template is changed.
 Deployment phase, called rollout, is triggered.
 In that phase, first, new replica-set with 0 current pods are created.
 Then new replica-set is scaled up while old replica-set is scaled down.
 This repeated until all pods are migrated.

 How does rollout determine this?
-- Deployment ensures that at the time at least 75% of desired number of pods are up.
+- It ensures that at least 75% of desired number of pods are up at a time
-- Deployment also ensures at the time at most 125% of desired number of pods are up.
+- Also ensures at most 125% of desired number of pods are up at a time

 Let's see an example of rollout.
 You have a replica-set of 40 pods and you trigger a new rollout.
 In the beginning, %25 of pods (10 in total) in stale replica-set goes to `Terminating` state one by one.
 Meanwhile, %25 of total number from new replica-set is put in `Pending` set.
 During this, rollout state looks like